Warped (song)

-"Warped" is a song by the American alternative rock group Red Hot Chili Peppers, from their 1995 album, One Hot Minute.
-It was released as the first single from the album.
+"Warped" is a song by American alternative rock group Red Hot Chili Peppers from their 1995 album, One Hot Minute.
+It was released as the first single from the album in August 1995 by Warner Bros.
 It is the first track on One Hot Minute, beginning with an unusually quiet intro, before suddenly kicking into a very heavy, crunching riff, and ends with a mellow, melodic outro.
 Anthony Kiedis' vocals are distorted and echoed throughout, and contrast dramatically with the rapping present on the band's previous material, especially on their more fast-paced songs such as this; short lines are stretched to fill an entire measure.
 The musical style is of an unpredictable and unsettling nature, which is generally maintained throughout the entire album.
 The lyrics describe Kiedis' confused feelings about drugs, starting already in the first lines with: "my tendency/for dependency/is offending me".

 Despite being the album's first single, neither the song nor the accompanying video was included on the Red Hot Chili Peppers' Greatest Hits compilation.
-The B-side "Melancholy Mechanics" also appears on the soundtrack to the 1996 movie, Twister, as well as on the Japanese pressing of One Hot Minute.
+The B-side "Melancholy Mechanics" also appears on the soundtrack to the 1996 movie Twister as well as on the Japanese pressing of One Hot Minute.

-During live performances of "Warped", the band sometimes played a sample of the song "Three Days" by Jane's Addiction (former band of then-guitarist Dave Navarro) at the end of the song.
-This song made its live debut at the Woodstock Festival in 1994, although with much different lyrics.
+Critical reception

+Pan-European magazine Music & Media described 'Warped' as "powerful" and "a smart move as leadoff single".
+The reviewer added, "Watch out Rage Against the Machine and Dog Eat Dog, as the inventors of the funk-rap-metal crossover are no longer recluses.
+Loud and proud they reclaim their position as leaders."